 As a home owner, Steven posted his grass cutting job on Biznitz with just a few taps.

-He added a photo of his lawn, along with a brief description of what all he needed done.
+He added a photo of his lawn, along with a brief description of all he needed done, and the amount he’s willing to pay.

-Within minutes, Steven was getting matched with the best contractors and handymen nearby that met his requirements.
+Within minutes, Steven received multiple handymen applicants interested in his job.

-After checking out their reviews and experience, Steven decided on a specific handyman and accepted the offer.
+After checking out their reviews and experience, Steven decided on a specific handyman and hired him right away.

 That’s it!

-The handyman arrived as planned and cut Steven’s grass better than he EVER could.
+The handyman arrived as planned and cut Steven’s grass as expected.

-Biznitz has seriously changed the way contractors and consumers connect.
+Biznitz has changed the way contractors and consumers connect.

 Get started with Biznitz and start getting more things done today.